 "The hobo's campfire story about the fat cruise is too cruel to be funny.
 The handicapped, the aged, the insane, and the clinically obese should be outside the pale of this kind of mean-spirited mockery."

 The opening chapter of Tenting Today is on one of the buttons above.

-Chuckwall Days, on Kindle, is a cleaner version of Blythe Parade.
-Not less scatalogical.
-But winnowed of some of the punctuation and spelling mistakes.
+Chuckwalla Days Parade, on Kindle, is a cleaner version of Blythe Parade.
+Not less scatological, but fewer spelling mistakes.
 Bad grammar is on purpose.

 How can I get this book?

 The book was published by the defunct and lamented Loompanics, then was carried for awhile by Paladin Press.
 I had a box of author's copies, and sold 'em off.
 But a copy of Rancho can be found in the aether, by googling Smashwords Garlington.
 Or, if you have an e-reader, you can get a copy for your Kindle, Nook, Sony, iPad or any of the other platforms.